edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 The signature on the hash of the bytes of the connector registration message must be verifiable with the public key provided in the `connector_key`.
-Including the `local_clpr_endpoint_id` is how the clpr endpoint knows that the connector owner is intending to connector to be installed on this endpoint.
+Including the `local_clpr_endpoint_id` is how the clpr endpoint knows that the connector owner is intending for the connector to be installed on this endpoint.

 The `local_clpr_endpoint_type` indicates the content and data format for the `local_clpr_endpoint_config`.
-This content is specific to the local CLPR endpoint type and may include parameters for approving the local submission of CLPR Application Messages to the connector, charging fees for submitted messages, and how to pay for the local handling of remotely submitted CLPR Application messages.
+The configuration content is specific to the local CLPR endpoint type and may include parameters for approving the local submission of CLPR Application Messages to the connector, charging fees for submitted messages, and how to pay for the handling of remotely submitted CLPR Application messages.

 The `remote_clpr_endpoint_type` indicates the CLPR Endpoint type of the